High Adventure Team Patch

 Leadership by Scouts is a key premise of Scouting.
 This applies to outdoor activities in the same measure that it applies to the balance of the Scouting program.
 Developing this leadership should be a continuing process in a Unit.

 A special program is offered by the GLAAC-HAT to help the Unit Leader in accomplishing this objective.
-This program is Scout Leaders Backpack Training.
-In addition, youth may attend Wilderness and Remote First Aid (age 14 and up) and Wilderness Woman (females only).
+This program is Junior Leaders Backpack Training.
+In addition, youth may attend Wilderness and Remote First Aid (age 14 and up), Wilderness Woman (females only) and Wilderness Woman for Men (males only).

-Specific information about dates, locations, fees, and reservations for this training is published in The Trail Head, Scouter's News, the GLAAC-HAT web site (http://glaac-hat.org/), and the Council's web site (https://www.glaacbsa.org/).
+Specific information about dates, locations, fees, and reservations for this training is published in The Trail Head, Scouter's News, the GLAAC-HAT web site (https://glaac-hat.org/), and the Council's web site (https://greaterlascouting.org/).
+Enclosed is a calendar which shows the month in which each training course is typically offered.

 Download the pdf flyer for the next class.